ibexa/documentation-developer/docs/guide/repository.md

 By default, configuration currently uses **FileSystem** to store cache files, which is defined in [`default_parameters.yml`](https://github.com/ezsystems/ezplatform/blob/2.0/app/config/default_parameters.yml#L22).
 You can select a different cache backend and configure it's parameters in the relevant file in the `cache_pool` folder.

-!!! note "Note for inMemory cache with long running scripts"

-    Use `inMemory` with caution, and avoid it completely for long running scripts for the following reasons:

-    - It does not have any limits, so can result in the application running out of PHP memory.
-    - Its cache pool is by design a PHP variable and is not shared across requests/processes/servers, so data becomes stale if any other concurrent activity happens towards the repository.

 ##### Multi repository setup

 In `ezplatform.yml` you can specify which cache pool you want to use on a siteaccess or sitegroup level.
 The following example shows use in a sitegroup: